-Where can I get information regarding services for students with disabilities?
+Where can I get information regarding Disability and Access?

-Services for Students with Disabilities (SSD) is a department of the Division of Diversity and Community Engagement.
-SSD is located in Room 4.206 of the Student Services Building.
-SSD works with students with hearing disabilities, visual disabilities, learning disabilities, Attention Deficit/Hyperactivity Disorder, mobility disabilities, psychological disabilities, medical disabilities, Autism Spectrum Disorders, temporary disabilities, and Traumatic Brain Injuries.
-You can call SSD at 471-6259 (voice) or 512-410-6644 (VP) for additional information.
+Disability and Access (D&A) is a department of the Division of Diversity and Community Engagement.
+D&A is located in Office Suite 4.206 of the Student Services Building.
+D&A works with students with hearing disabilities, visual disabilities, learning disabilities, Attention Deficit/Hyperactivity Disorder, mobility disabilities, psychological disabilities, medical disabilities, Autism, temporary disabilities, and Traumatic Brain Injuries.
+You can call D&A at 471-6259 (voice) or 512-410-6644 (VP) for additional information.

 What constitutes a disability?

 As defined in the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, a disability is a mental or physical impairment which substantially limits one or more major life activities.

 According to Section 504 of the Rehabilitation Act of 1973, substantially limits is defined as being unable to perform a major life activity (i.e. caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working), or significantly restricted as to the condition, manner or duration under which a major life activity can be performed, in comparison to the average person or most people.

 Who are the ADA Coordinator and Section 504 Coordinator for The University?